thediveo/thediveo.github.io/docs/art/leaky.md

 > [!INFO] **fdooze** is available **only for Linux**.

-Often, all you need to add to your tests can be as simple as ... and trying to plumb the leaks you'll find:
+Often, all you need to add to your tests can be as simple as...

 ```go
 BeforeEach(func() {